 How do you measure EQ in your managers?

 3. Set about 'managing up'.
-Use your skills to improve your manager's life through a better understanding of the effects of emotions between work colleagues.
+Use your skills to improve your manager's life through a better understanding of the effects of emotions between you, them and your work colleagues.
 The best proponent of this is a dear friend of mine who became trapped inside a massive organisation surrounded by 'yes-people' and 'WIIFM zombies'.
 She stopped to ask people how they were feeling and what the impact of recent events had on their personal journey.
 The reaction was one of disbeleif, confusion and sometimes pure cognitive dissonnance!
 "No one's ever asked me that before", "No one's ever spoken to me like that before", and so on.
-The result - it's a process.
+She continued with this line of questioning over a period of months until people became used to communicating about emotions.
+This simple action improved her team's willingness to challenge normal behaviours and seek for better workplace conditions.
+The culture is changing for the better!
+In the end - it's a process.
 But people have turned on to the feelings of others in a way they haven't ever thought of before.